Lacrosse is more medicine than game for these high school students | CBC News

 On Tuesdays and Thursdays each week, Michael Thompson becomes the favourite sight of a few dozen students at Cornwall Collegiate and Vocational School.

-Thompson, a former professional lacrosse player, helped launch an after-school program at the Cornwall, Ont., high school where students play lacrosse to help earn back credits.
+The former professional lacrosse player helped launch an after-school program at the Cornwall, Ont., high school where students play and learn about lacrosse to earn school credits.

-Thompson, who previously played for the Buffalo Bandits of the National Lacrosse League and the Peterborough Lakers in the Major Series Lacrosse league, works as a cultural adviser at the school's Native Resource Centre.

 "It's more of a medicine than it is a game to us," said Grade 12 student Ronwaiewate Lazore, who's been a part of the program since it began in December.